CodeClubStrad/CodeClubStrad-Spring-2016/2016_04_25_session_10/readme.md

     Warning!

-    The examples below were tested on and work with the Epiphany web browser, it does not necessarily work on earlier web browsers on RPi.
+    The examples below were tested on and work with the Epiphany web browser.
+They do not necessarily work on earlier web browsers on RPi.

     For example we have found that the onClick handler is not always implemented.

     # Frustrating

 #How to add javascript to your web pages